bcaffo/ds4ph-bme/README.md

 [JHU academic calendar](https://studentaffairs.jhu.edu/registrar/academic-calendar/)
 [JHBSPH academic calendar](https://www.jhsph.edu/academics/calendar/2019-2020.html/)

-Course location / time: Classes will be done asynchronously.
+Course location / time: Classes will be done asyncronously.
 Recorded lectures will be posted on the Teams site for the class.
 In addition, there will be two office hours / live lectures / live coding sessions per week on  Tuesdays and Thursdays.
 These live sessions are not required and will not be recorded.
 Students are welcome to attend 0, 1 or both.
 The two within a day will be highly redudant.
 However, they will be highly essential for most students in the class.
 In addition, zoom meetings with instructor are available on request.
 If you have a conflicting class(es), you should be able to take this class provided you can make some of the live lecture times.

 Times of live sessions
 * 8:30 AM - 9:50 AM